Injury Update: Kevin Durant and DeMarcus Cousins | Golden State Warriors

 Injury Update: Kevin Durant and DeMarcus Cousins

-Warriors forward Kevin Durant, who suffered a strained right calf in Game 5 of the Western Conference Semifinals against the Houston Rockets on May 8, has shown good progress since beginning his rehabilitation program one week ago.
-At this point, Durant is not ready to advance to on-court work.
+Warriors forward Kevin Durant (strained right calf) and center DeMarcus Cousins (torn left quadriceps muscle) were evaluated by the team’s medical staff earlier today.

-Center DeMarcus Cousins, who suffered a torn left quadriceps muscle during Game 2 of the Western Conference First Round series against the Los Angeles Clippers on April 15 and has missed the last 11 games, has progressed to on-court work, but is still not ready for live action.
+Durant, who has not yet been cleared to begin on-court activities, continues to make good progress with his rehabilitation.
+At this point, it is unlikely that he will play at the beginning of the 2019 NBA Finals, but it’s hopeful that he could return at some point during the series.

-At this time, the plan is for both players to be re-evaluated again in one (1) week.
-Both Durant and Cousins were examined by the team’s medical staff earlier today.
+Cousins also continues to make good progress with his rehabilitation and practiced with the team today for the first time since suffering the injury on April 16.
+It’s anticipated that he will play at some point during the 2019 NBA Finals, but the exact date is to be determined and depends on his progress.

 Become eligible to win free tickets for every game!
 Plus, receive ticket offers, gameday information and more!